artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 # Model Deployment

-## Intro
+## Introduction

-In this module we'll learn how to:
+In this module, we will learn how to:

 - Deploy a model
-- Create a REST API that will serve our model predictions
+- Create a REST API to serve our model predictions
 - Dockerize the API

-Machine learning models are complex objects that have many dependencies: specific feature transformations, a set of training data, hyperparameters, ...
-If all consumers had to deal with this complexity to be able to use these models, large organizations would not be able to extract value from them.
+Machine learning models are complex objects with numerous dependencies, such as specific feature transformations, a set of training data, hyperparameters, etc. If all consumers had to deal with this complexity to use these models, large organizations would struggle to extract value from them.

 Model deployment is the process of making a machine learning (ML) model accessible to users.
-It involves creating an interface with which a user can interact with the model we developed.
-This interface separates the complexity of coding an ML solution from using it.
-It accepts requests from users and sends back responses computed using a model.
-In this way, there is a single team of data scientists that are responsible for maintaining these models and all stakeholders in an organization are capable to profit from their work.
+It involves creating an interface through which a user can interact with the developed model.
+This interface accepts requests from users and sends back responses computed using a model.
+This process separates the complexity of coding an ML solution from using it.
+In this way, a single team of data scientists is responsible for maintaining these models, while all stakeholders in an organization can benefit from their work.

-More on the rationale of using APIs for Machine Learning [here](https://ubiops.com/the-benefits-of-machine-learning-apis/)
+You can learn more about the rationale of using APIs for Machine Learning [here](https://ubiops.com/the-benefits-of-machine-learning-apis/)

 > There are three different types of deployment:
-- **Batch (offline)** : recurrent jobs that get automatically executed
+- **Batch (offline)**: Recurrent jobs that get automatically executed
-- **Web Service (online)** : a server that awaits requests from clients and send back responses
+- **Web Service (online)**: A server that awaits requests from clients and sends back responses
-- **Streaming (online)** : a consumer that awaits events from producers and triggers workflows
+- **Streaming (online)**: A consumer that awaits events from producers and triggers workflows

-In this module, we will create a `web service` that can predict the *trip duration* for the NYC Taxi given the *pickup location ID*, *the drop off location ID* and the *number of passengers*.
+In this module, we will create a `web service` that can predict the *trip duration* for the NYC Taxi given the *pickup location ID*, *the drop off location ID*, and the *number of passengers*.

 ## 4.2 - Model Deployment